from small one page howto to huge articles all in one place

 chage

-command changes the number of days between password changes and the date of the last password change.
-This information is used by the system to determine when a user must change his/her password.
+command changes password expiration information for a user.
+It sets the number of days between password changes and the date of the last password change.
+This information is used by the system to determine when the user must change their password.

 OPTIONS